theacodes/kicanvas/docs/docs/embedding.md

 ### Inline source

-This example shows how to use `<kicanvas-source>` along with inline KiCAD data.
+This example shows how to use `<kicanvas-source>` along with inline KiCad data.
 In this case, it's a symbol copied from a schematic and pasted into the HTML source:

 ```html
 <kicanvas-embed>